Administration Response Regarding COVID-19

 At this time, we are following the guidelines and recommendations from CMS and the local health departments to determine if a facility is able to participate in outdoor and/or indoor visitation.
 Please contact the facility directly to inquire about their current visitation status as this may change frequently depending on the positivity rate in the facility and in the local county.
-As the weather is changing, we are working on plans to allow indoor visits if a facility meets the required criteria and the local health departments allow.
-We will notify our residents’ representatives when the facility is able to safely accommodate indoor visits.
+As the weather is changing, we are working on plans to allow outdoor visits if a facility meets the required criteria and the local health departments allow.

 Our rules for indoor and outdoor visits are as follows:

 - Visits must be scheduled at least 24 hours in advance and are subject to availability as space may be limited

 - Limit of no more than 2 visitors per resident (For Illinois facilities, visitors must be from the same household)

 - Visitors must pass temperature and symptom screening

 - Visitors must wear a mask covering nose and mouth at all times